YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

   ex : python wa_kdbe.py qqqq yuvraj -p 1234

-  IMP : This process is enough in itself, if Java is installed then you don't need to run further scripts
+  IMP : This process is enough in itself, if Java is installed then you don't need to run further scripts.
         Instructions below are standalone version of their specified workings.
 ```

-5. Run `view_extract.py with argument` : To 'Fluff' whatsapp.ab to whatsapp.tar and extract files.
+Run `view_extract.py with argument` : To 'Fluff' whatsapp.ab to whatsapp.tar and extract files.
 ```
 usage: view_extract.py [-h] [-p PROTECT] abPass userName